Wisconsin

 President Proposes $971.2 Million FY 2021 Budget for USGS

-Today, President Trump proposed a $971.2 million Fiscal Year 2021 budget for the U.S. Geological Survey that prioritizes scientific inquiry for effective stewardship of America’s natural resources and natural hazard monitoring and assessments.
-“President Trump’s 2021 budget request for the Department is about investing in our people and public lands and waters,” said Secretary of the …
+[ad_1] Today, President Trump proposed a $971.2 million Fiscal Year 2021 budget for the U.S. Geological Survey that prioritizes scientific inquiry for effective stewardship of America’s natural resources and natural hazard monitoring and assessments.
+“President Trump’s 2021 budget request for the Department is about investing in our people and public lands and waters,” said Secretary of …

 Read morePresident Proposes $971.2 Million FY 2021 Budget for USGS